-Handmade Bath and Beauty.
-Products by Cari Bella
+Handmade Bath and Beauty Products by Cari Bella

 Hand woven Place mats

-Take a bottle of the best hot sauce I have ever tasted, first given to me by the lady who is initiated my recruitment as a ceramic consultant to Anguilla.
+Take a bottle of the best hot sauce I have ever tasted, first given to me by the lady who initiated my recruitment as a ceramic consultant to Anguilla.
 May her soul RIP.

-The ever popular Xmas balls and more.
+The ever popular Christmas balls and more.

 To learn more about Mr Devonish and the Devonish Art Gallery & Gift shop just Google Courtney Devonish.